goldbergyoni/nodebestpractices/README.md

 ## ![✔] 7.1.
 Prefer native JS methods over user-land utils like Lodash

  **TL;DR:** It's often more penalising to use utility libraries like `lodash` and `underscore` over native methods as it leads to unneeded dependencies and slower performance.
+ Bar in mind that with the introduction of the new V8 engine alongside the new ES standards, native methods were improved in such a way that it's now about 50% more performant than utility libraries.

-**Otherwise:** You'll have to maintain (slightly) bigger projects where you could have simply used what was **already** available or dealt with a few more lines in exchange of a few more files.
+**Otherwise:** You'll have to maintain less performant projects where you could have simply used what was **already** available or dealt with a few more lines in exchange of a few more files.

 🔗 [**Read More: Native over user land utils**](/sections/performance/nativeoverutil.md)